nicolasgasco/42_cub3d/README.md

 - Adding player movement

 ## Features
-- Different texture for each orientation (North, South, West, East)
+- Customizable textures (XPM) that vary according to orientation (North, South, West, East)
 - Customizable ceiling and floor colors
 - Player movement (vertical with `W` and `S`, horizontal with `A` and `D`)
 - View rotation with left and right arrow keys in mandatory (`src` folder) and by moving the mouse horizontally in bonus (`bonus` folder).